 Thank you both.

-We expect the president will be signing this uh relief package that well should have been signed last week, but uh that needed money then will be going out to the hospitals and to uh displaced workers and small businesses and large businesses uh the needed relief that they uh that they deserve at a time like this uh so we expect that to happen now while all of this goes on politically and monies are being allocated and uh so
+In our two Sean Hannaday show, we expect the president will be signing this relief package that, well, should have been signed last week, but that needed money then will be going out to the hospitals and to displaced workers and small businesses and large businesses the needed relief that they deserve at a time like this.

-And what he has been doing behind the scenes is looking for ways that we can treat people that can track corona, not those that have no symptoms, not those that have mild symptoms, not those that just have a full-on flu but don't need hospitalization, but those that are at the highest risk of succumbing to this virus.
+And what he has been doing behind the scenes is looking for ways that we can treat people that contract corona, not those that have no symptoms, not those that have mild symptoms, not those that just have a full-on flu but don't need hospitalization, but those that are at the highest risk of succumbing to this virus and dying.

 Welcome back to the program.